BananaPukeh/plex-music-grabber/readme.md

 # Plex Music Grabber
 Plex Music Grabber is a tool that monitors your Plex TV Show library for missic theme music.
-Unfortunately not all shows on Plex have theme songs, so I wrote this script that automatically downloads theme songs
+Unfortunately not all shows on Plex have theme songs, so I wrote this script that automatically downloads theme songs.

 ## Installation